-- 1. Reading (25%): You are required to read the following textbooks and several miscellaneous handouts assigned periodically throughout the semester.
+1. Reading (25%): You are required to read the following textbooks and several miscellaneous handouts assigned periodically throughout the semester.
 The material must be read in its entirety to receive credit and each reading report is worth 5% of your total grade.
-You will report on whether or not you have completed the assigned readings on the following dates: - Reading Report #1: Sept.
-26 Creation Regained; WV, chps 1, 3, 9 - Reading Report #2: Oct.
-24 Life of the World; Christ and Cult; WV, chp.
-2 - Reading Report #3: Nov.
-7 Fabric of Faithfulness - Reading Report #4: Nov.
-26 Fit Bodies, Fat Minds; Idea of Xn College - Reading Report #5: Dec.
-10 Fabric of this World; Wandering Toward Altar
+You will report on whether or not you have completed the assigned readings on the following dates:

+- Reading Report #1: Oct 18 Creation Regained; For the Life of the World - Reading Report #2: Nov 1 Christ and Culture - Reading Report #3: Nov.
+8 Fabric of Faithfulness Reading Report #4: Nov.
+22 Fit Bodies, Fat Minds; Idea of Christian College - Reading Report #5: Dec.
+6 Fabric of this World; Wandering Toward Altar